neagle/fitbit-logger/README.md

 `yarn` or `npm i`

 You'll need to create an app for yourself using Fitbit's developer portal.
 (This is set up as a personal-use convenience script!)
-Then you should use the [oauth tutorial](https://dev.fitbit.com/apps/oauthinteractivetutorial) to generate four files:
+Then you should use the [oauth tutorial](https://dev.fitbit.com/apps/oauthinteractivetutorial) to get the content to put in four files:

 - .client_id
 - .client_secret